gustavoaragon/rodati-template/README.md

-rodati-template
+Rodati-template
 ===============

-This is a node.js project template, created by Rodati Team.
+This is a node.js project template created by the Rodati's developer team.
+The main purposes are:

+- Serve as template/boilerplate for another (nodejs) projects
+- Understand how a basic nodejs application works and the differences/similarities with another languages/projects
+- Know the conventions (coding style, formats), common practices (patterns, solutions) and tools (frameworks, modules, libraries) used internally by the team

+## Getting started

 Clone this repo using the `--recursive` flag: